PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Where is the 1.7 Designer documentation?

 The Designer documentation is being worked on.
 Since the way themes work is still being worked on until we reach beta phase, it will not be released before the API is fully stabilized.
+[The current draft is available on GitHub](https://github.com/PrestaShop/docs), and you can contribute!

 In the meantime, we advise you to dive into the code of [the new default theme](https://github.com/PrestaShop/PrestaShop/tree/develop/themes/classic) (currently named “Classic”).